 Ch 18 – Jenny Harrington

-- I don’t even own shares in my brother’s hugely successful ice cream company, because I refuse to risk my personal relationship with him over money
+- I don’t own shares in my brother’s successful ice cream company to avoid risking our personal relationship over money.

-- I grew up in a financially volatile household and witnessed the downside of counting on possible big wins as justification for living above the means
+- I grew up in a financially volatile household and saw the downsides of living above our means, relying on potential big wins.

-- I do also invest heavily in myself
+- I invest heavily in myself and my business.

 Ch 19 – Michael Underhill

-- I learned early on there was incalculable value in hard work, grit, and being self-sufficient by living on your cash flow
+- I learned early on the immense value of hard work, grit, and being self-sufficient by living on cash flow.

-- The performance of individual securities is unpredictable, period.
-The performance of portfolios of securities is unpredictable on any short-term basis
+- The performance of individual securities is unpredictable, and so is the performance of portfolios in the short term.

-- Inflation of 2% a year for 30 years reduces your purchasing power by 45%.
-Inflation therefore brings “longevity risk” into play for all investors – this being the likelihood that one will outlive one’s financial resources
+- Inflation of 2% annually for 30 years reduces purchasing power by 45%, introducing “longevity risk” — the risk of outliving one’s financial resources in retirement.

 Ch 20 – Dan Egan

-- My biggest asset right now is me, my time and effort, and how I spend it… this is where I invest most of my attention
+- My biggest asset is myself—my time and effort—and I focus most of my attention here.

-- Invest… in a low-cost globally diversified portfolio of ETFs
+- I invest in a low-cost, globally diversified portfolio of ETFs.

 Ch 21 – Howard Lindzon